S.African retailer Clicks to remove TRESemmé products from shelves over advert | Business

 Clicks removed the advert and apologised, as did TRESemmé South Africa.
 Clicks said all employees responsible for publishing the advertisement have been suspended and it had accepted the resignation of the senior executive responsible.

-The company planned to close all stores on Wednesday to provide counselling and support to staff.
+The company said it planned to close all stores on Wednesday to provide counselling and support to staff but that it would reopen stores on Thursday.
 "We recognise this event has had a significant impact on our people and our customers and we have taken a decision to close our stores for a day on Wednesday 9 September," Clicks CEO Vikesh Ramsunder said in a statement.

 Courts on Tuesday blocked the EFF from preventing the opening of Clicks stores and intimidating employees and customers, eNCA television reported.
 It is unclear what impact store closures would have on the company, which has already warned that trading would be tough for the rest of its financial year due to the coronavirus crisis.